 Standard checkpoints capture the state, data and hardware configuration of a running virtual machine, and are intended for use in development and test scenarios.
 Standard checkpoints can also be useful to administrators who need to recreate a specific state or condition of a running virtual machine to troubleshoot a problem.

-Hyper-V checkpoints are an excellent tool for enterprise IT administrators to keep in their toolbox for preventing problems when system or software changes are made at any time.
+Hyper-V checkpoints are an excellent tool for enterprise IT administrators to keep in their toolbox for preventing problems when system or software changes are being made.